alex-paynedwyer/single-molecule-tools-alpd/README.md

 3. Track (or overtrack) and apply the Chung-Kennedy filter, then calculate the photobleaching step heights (in ADUs).

 #### Intensity distribution
-`charMolBrightness`: for methods 1 and 2, this script will take tracking data and plot the intensity of foci detected after at least one 1/e photobleaching decay time.
+`fastCharMolBrightness`: for methods 1 and 2, this script will take tracking data and plot the intensity of foci detected after at least one 1/e photobleaching decay time.
 Plotting the intensity distribution of foci is useful in cases of sufficiently low background; you should have one clear peak at the characteristic molecular brightness and one close to the detector baseline.

 #### Overtracking and filtering